Masters in Astrophysics

 Research areas

-Please see the RESEARCH AREAS on our website to find out more about the fields of research available and the academic staff in each area.
+You can also see the RESEARCH AREAS on our website to find out more about the fields of research for the academic staff in each area.
 See also Research Centers and associates.

 – Catalina Arcos: PhD in Astrophysics, Universidad de Valparaíso, Chile.
 Massive stars, stellar winds, Be stars, line variability.